COINtoolbox/AMADA_shiny/README.md

 **Dendrogram**:  Plots the dendrogram of the hierarchical clustering applied to the catalog variables.
 Options are: Phylogram, Cladogram or Fan.
 This type of visualization is adapted from  tools for  Phylogenetic studies
 (e.g., [Paradis et al. 2003](http://bioinformatics.oxfordjournals.org/content/20/2/289.abstract)).

-**Graph**: Plots a clustered graph built in such way that each vertice represent a different parameter and the thickness of the edges are weighted by the degree of correlation between each pair or variables ([Epskamp et al. 2012](http://www.jstatsoft.org/v48/i04/)).
+**Graph**: Plots a clustered graph built in such way that each vertice represent a different parameter and the thickness of the edges are weighted by the degree of correlation between each pair of variables ([Epskamp et al. 2012](http://www.jstatsoft.org/v48/i04/)).
 The configuration is such that highly correlated parameters appear closer in the graph.

 **Nightingale chart**: Plots a polar barplot.
 The length of the strips represents  the relative contribution of  each variable to the *i-th* Principal Component.
 This plot  is inspired by the original chart from  [Nightingale 1858](http://www.florence-nightingale-avenging-angel.co.uk/Nightingale_Hockey_Stick.pdf).
 *Probably one of the most influential visualizations of all time used by  Florence Nightingale to convince Queen Victoria about improving hygiene at military hospitals, therefore  saving lives of  thousands of soldiers.*